Athos1972/PoLZy/TechSpec/0_Overview.md

 * Request execution of an operation on a policy and effective date
 * Request status of an operation

+## WEB-UI of PoLZy

+The WEB-UI is designed for high volume data input.
+As Backend-Systems for policy management are usually not ideal for fast processing of requests, the WEB-UI is of asynchronous nature by default.

+A clerk can enter many policies at once.
+Each policy is one card - condensed at the beginning.
+A new, empty card is added once a policy number started to be entered by the user.

+Once a policy number and effective date are entered, the card gets disabled until there is an answer from the backend.
+Then the card is active again and can be expanded.
+In the expanded view there are

+* Policy number
+* Policy information (dynamically rendered based on input from PoLZy-Backend)
+* Activity dropdown (dynamically filled based on input from PoLZy-Backend)
+* Close-Button

+### Activity selection
+Once an activity is selected a sub-card with the requested fields (according to PoLZy-Backend) is shown.
+Also a "Cancel" and "Execute" Button are shown.

+Once the Execute-Button is clicked, the card gets locked again until we've further information from PoLZy-Backend.

+* If the status is "accepted" we show an hourglass on the card.
+* If the status is "rejected" we show the card red until the user click into it again.
+* If the status is "processed" we show the card green and a "close"-Icon is visible.

+The status updates should be triggered by the backend and not polled from the frontend to minimize system load when many users process many policies and there is a slow policy management backend involved.

 ## Main touch points between existing infrastructure and PoLZy

 * As an IFrame in an existing portal